 JSA does not produce trended data at the regional (SA4) level.
-So, the industry employment data for SA4 comes from the Labour Force Survey (4-quarter average of original data), while the sex breakdowns by industry are from Census 2021.
+As a result, within the Region view, the industry employment data for SA4s comes from the Labour Force Survey (4quarter average of original data), while the sex breakdowns by industry are from Census 2021, and the regional data by occupations come from the Nowcast Employment by Region and Occupation (NERO) which is outlined within the NERO section of this document.

 Given that the SA4 data and State data come from different series, SA4 figures, if aggregated, will not be equal to the state trended data.